curxxed-mc/CommandAPI/README.md

 # CommandAPI for Bukkit/Spigot/Paper Plugins

-A modern, annotation-driven command API for Spigot plugins that removes the need for implementing `CommandExecutor` for every command.
+A modern, annotation-driven command API for  plugins that removes the need for implementing `CommandExecutor` for every command.

 ---